nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 - **[Extension-ITK-SenderReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/Extension-ITK-SenderReference-1)** -An NHS Digital extension to the MessageHeader resource to support a local sender reference.
 - **[Extension-CareConnect-NHSCommunication-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-NHSCommunication-1)** - A CareConnect extension to Patient and Practitioner resources to carry language information suitable for NHS use.
 - **[Extension-CareConnect-MainLocation-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-MainLocation-1)** - A CareConnect extension to the Location resource to allow the main location to be carried/indicated.
-- **[organization-period](http://hl7.org/fhir/StructureDefinition/organization-period)** - An HL7 common extension to the Organization resource allow the periods of time to be associated with the organization.
+- **[organization-period](http://hl7.org/fhir/StructureDefinition/organization-period)** - An HL7 common extension to the Organization resource allows the periods of time to be associated with the organization.